-Every gardener and garden is different, but compared to buying at a local nursery or home center, there are some distinct advantages to ordering seeds over the internet or by phone:
+Why wait for the order to process and ship?
+Why pay shipping costs when you can get seeds so easily when out running errands?
+Every gardener and garden is different, but compared to buying at a local nursery or home center, there are some distinct advantages to ordering seeds over the internet:

 If you have a large garden, ordering seeds from a catalog or online is often cheaper thanks to bulk discounts.l

 Ordering seeds opens up so many new possibilities, plus it’s a lot of fun to browse and consider varieties you’ve never even heard of before.
 If you plan to order seeds, here are a a few things to keep in mind:

-• If possible, order seeds for your entire year’s gardening all at once, early in the season.
+- Order early in the season.
+If possible, order seeds for your entire year’s gardening all at once, at the very start of growing season or better yet, before it begins.
 That way, if there are seed shortages, you won’t be left without a crop that you were planning.
-With the downturn in the economy and the steady rise in food prices, many more people are attempting to grow their own fruits and vegetables.
+With the steady rise in food prices, many more people are attempting to grow their own fruits and vegetables.

 - Think regionally.
 Choose to order from seed companies that are in your geographic or climatic region, since they will have the best information as to what varieties will succeed in your area’s conditions.